 - Bacteriology: Staci Francis, the Department Administrator with over ten years of experience with BTP

-- Biochemistry: Michael Cox, a BTP trainer
+- Biochemistry: Michael Cox, a BTP mentor

 - Chemical & Biological Engineering: Eric Codner, Undergraduate Lab Director